SaturnTsen/saturntsen/README.md

 Hi there!
 I’m **SaturnTsen**, currently pursuing a dual degree at **École Polytechnique** and **SJTU**, specializing in **statistics** and **random phenomena modeling**.
 My research focuses primarily on computer vision and Diffusion Models.

+I’m currently working as a Quantitative Developer at a startup under the  HEC Paris startup incubator at Station F, focusing on the design and implementation of trading infrastructure and strategies.

-I’m currently researching 3D diffusion models at the [Mediabrain](https://mediabrain.sjtu.edu.cn/) Laboratory, affiliated with the [Cooperative Media Innovation Center, SJTU](https://cmic.sjtu.edu.cn/CN/Default.aspx).
+Previously, I conducted research on neural network interpretability at the John Hopcroft Center for Computer Science, and worked on 3D diffusion models at the [Mediabrain](https://mediabrain.sjtu.edu.cn/) Laboratory, affiliated with the [Cooperative Media Innovation Center, SJTU](https://cmic.sjtu.edu.cn/CN/Default.aspx).

 ## My CV 📑